 When we think about cyber attacks, we usually think about the malicious actors behind the attacks, the people who profit or gain from exploiting digital vulnerabilities and trafficking sensitive data.
 In doing so, we can make the mistake of ascribing the same humanity to their methods, thinking of people sitting in front of laptops, typing code into a terminal window.
 But the reality is both more banal and more dangerous: just like businesses, governments, and other organizations have begun to index data and automate processes, the means of finding and exploiting internet-connected systems are largely performed by computers.
 There’s no security in obscurity if there’s no obscurity.

 If the first stage of the internet focused on building up an information superhighway, the next phase is about finding ways to effectively parse that amount of information within a human context.
 Big data has only begun to be explored in its predictive and revelatory capacities, because only now do we have the processing power and applications to attempt it.
-Cybercrime is no less affected by this than any other aspect of digitized society; and understanding how automation contributes to the discovery and exploitation of vulnerabilities across the internet will help to make legitimate systems and data more resilient.
+Cybercrime, like ransomware such as WannaCry, is no less affected by this than any other aspect of digitized society; and understanding how automation contributes to the discovery and exploitation of vulnerabilities across the internet will help to make legitimate systems and data more resilient.

 Automated “hacking tools” have been around for decades, but like everything, have evolved with the times in both sophistication and scope.
 Not even a hacker in a movie could get away with just guessing at where a vulnerability would be.
 Instead, blackhat competency should be understood in terms of knowing which tools can deliver the results, and how to operate them effectively— the same as any modern knowledge worker.